 Tips for Buying and Storing Lemons

 Citrus fruits are available in stores year-round, but they’re only local in some regions.
 Wherever you live, always make sure that you buy them when they’re in season and get the fruits with the shortest transport route.
 Also, we recommend buying organic products whenever possible.

 - In the US, lemons are primarily grown in California, as well as a few other states.
 This means they don’t have to be shipped overseas but still, make sure you buy from the growers that are closest to you.
 It is best if you store them between 50 and 60 degrees F. Then you can keep them for up to 5 months.

 - You can buy oranges grown within the US most of the year.
 They are in season in winter.
 You can keep them for a couple of days, but shouldn’t wait too long to eat them.

 - Mexico is the leading supplier of limes to the US.
 Depending on where you live, there are longer ways of transport involved.
 There are different seasons for harvesting so you can buy them at all times and there is no real need to store them.
 They will last for about a month if you keep them in the fridge.

 This article was translated from German to English by Sharon Hodge.
-You can view the original here: Allzweckreiniger selber machen: Einfache Anleitung mit nur 2 Zutaten.affiliate links: If you buy here, you actively support Utopia.org because we get a small portion of the proceeds.
+You can view the original here: Allzweckreiniger selber machen: Einfache Anleitung mit nur 2 Zutaten.underlined orange are partially partner links: If you buy here, you actively support Utopia.org, because we will receive a small part of the sales proceeds.
+More info.